UAE holds firm at 10th place globally in Brand Finance Soft Power Index 2024

 This strong media presence has contributed to building a positive international image for the UAE and its distinguished developmental journey.

-The UAE has successfully hosted the prestigious EXPO 2020 as well as numerous specialised events across various sectors, enhancing its position as a promising destination across multiple economic and tourism sectors.
+The UAE has successfully hosted the prestigious EXPO 2020 as well as numerous specialized events across various sectors, enhancing its position as a promising destination across multiple economic and tourism sectors.

 Generosity